Core Idea

 Key Characteristics

-• Modularity: The extent to which system components can be altered with minimal impact on others—enabling localized changes without cascading effects
+• Modularity: Components can be altered with minimal impact on others—changes are localized rather than cascading

-• Reusability: The potential for software assets to be utilized across multiple systems or contexts—reducing duplication and development effort
+• Reusability: Software assets can be utilized across multiple systems or contexts, reducing duplication

 Why It Matters